5 Steps to Create Trucking Invoices That Get You Paid

 - The activity completed (what type of load if was) and the rate

-- Total amount due and date it should be paid by (typically within 30 days of receipt of invoice).
+- Total amount due and the due date (typically within 30 days of receipt of invoice).

 - Any notes relevant to the job that was completed.